On the Reduction of Total-Cost and Average-Cost MDPs to Discounted MDPs: Average costs per unit time

 Define the one-step costs $\bar{c}$ by

 To complete the definition of the discounted MDP, choose a discount factor

 and let

-Note that $\bar{p}(\cdot | x, a)$ is a probability distribution on $\X$ for each $x \in \bar{\X}$ and $a \in \bar{\A}(x)$, and that the sets of policies for the transformed MDP and the original MDP coincide.
-Let $\bar{v}_{\bar{\beta}}^\phi(x)$ denote the $\bar{\beta}$-discounted cost incurred when the initial state of the transformed MDP is $x \in \bar{\X}$ and the policy $\phi$ is used. \begin{rem} While the HV-AG transformation applies to transition rates in general, the major results in Section~\ref{sec:results-1} pertain to the case when these rates are probabilities. \end{rem} \begin{rem} Akian \& Gaubert~\cite{akianGaubert2013} prove their results by transforming a mean-payoff game into a discounted game with state-dependent discount factors.
+Since $\mu$ satisfies (\ref{eq:SH}), $\bar{p}(\cdot | x, a)$ is a probability distribution on $\X$ for each $x \in \bar{\X}$ and $a \in \bar{A}(x)$.
+In addition, the definition of $\bar{A}$ implies that the sets of policies for the transformed MDP and the original MDP coincide.
+Let $\bar{v}_{\bar{\beta}}^\phi(x)$ denote the $\bar{\beta}$-discounted cost incurred when the initial state of the transformed MDP is $x \in \bar{\X}$ and the policy $\phi$ is used, and let $\bar{v}_{\bar{\beta}}(x) := \inf_{\phi \in \F}\bar{v}_{\bar{\beta}}(x)$ for $x \in \bar{\X}$. \begin{rem} While the HV-AG transformation applies to transition rates in general, the major results in Section~\ref{sec:results-1} pertain to the case when these rates are probabilities. \end{rem} \begin{rem} Akian and Gaubert~\cite{akianGaubert2013} prove their results by transforming a perfect-information mean-payoff stochastic game into a discounted game with state-dependent discount factors.
 The version of their transformation presented above uses techniques from \cite{feinberg2002_smdps} to directly obtain a problem with a single discount factor. \end{rem} \begin{rem} Ross~\cite{ross1968, ross1968_1} considered MDPs with transition probabilities $q$ satisfying the special case of Assumption~HT where there is a constant $\alpha$ such that

 and introduced a transformation of the transition probabilities that can be used to reduce the average-cost MDP to a discounted one.
 In fact, Ross's~\cite{ross1968, ross1968_1} transformation can be viewed as a special case of the HV-AG transformation.
 Namely, taking $\mu \equiv K = 1/\alpha$, the resulting transition probabilities are the same in both cases and the one-step costs differ by a factor of $\alpha$. \end{rem}